-During the thirteen weeks ended April 2, 2016, the Company entered into two forward interest rate swap agreements that qualify for hedge accounting.
-The swap agreements were executed to fix a portion of the interest rates on its variable rate debt that have a combined notional amount of \$15.7 million at April 2, 2016.
+The Company is party to two forward interest rate swap agreements that qualify for hedge accounting.
+The swap agreements were executed to fix a portion of the interest rates on its variable rate debt that have a combined notional amount of \$15.7 million at July 2, 2016.
 Under the swap agreements, the Company receives interest at the one-month LIBOR rate plus 2.25%, and pays a fixed rate.
 The March 2016 forward swap (swap A) is effective October 2016, has a rate of 4.16% (amortizing notional amount of \$10.0 million) and expires July 2026, and the March 2016 forward swap (swap B) is effective October 2016, has a rate of 3.83% (amortizing notional amount of \$5.7 million) and expires May 2022.
-The fair value of these swap agreements was a liability of \$0.4 million at April 2, 2016.
+The Company is also party to a third interest rate swap agreement that qualifies for hedge accounting.
+The swap agreement was executed to fix a portion of its variable rate debt with a notional amount of \$12.0 million and expires February 2018 (swap C).
+Under swap C, the Company receives interest at the one-month LIBOR rate, and pays a fixed rate of 0.78%.
+The fair value of the three swap agreements was a liability of \$0.7 million at July 2, 2016.
 Since these swap agreements qualify for hedge accounting, the changes in fair value are recorded in other comprehensive income (loss), net of tax.
 See Note 5 for additional information pertaining to interest rate swaps.